 11.1 Cost Allocation Plan

+Policy:

 The cost allocation plan must be adequately documented and must include all costs that will be claimed as allocated costs under federal or state awards.

-The cost allocation plan must include all costs that will be claimed as an allocated cost under a or .
+The cost allocation plan must include all costs that will be claimed as an allocated cost under a federal award or state award.
 This includes both allocated and billed costs as described in the paragraphs below.
 Costs that are omitted from the cost allocation plan will not be reimbursed.
 Documentation requirements are discussed in the remainder of this section.

+Note: The content that follows is based on Appendix V to 2 CFR Part 200 State/Local Governmentwide Central Service Cost Allocation Plans.
+Refer to Appendix VI to 2 CFR Part 200 for information about Public Assistance Cost Allocation Plans.

+Plan Documentation

-Documentation.
-As provided in applicable cost principles, “All costs and other data used to distribute the costs in the plan should be supported by formal accounting and other records that will support the propriety of the costs assigned to federal or state awards.”
+As provided in applicable cost principles, “All costs and other data used to distribute the costs in the plan should be supported by formal accounting and other records that will support the propriety of the costs assigned to federal [or state] awards.”
 Thus, the cost allocation plan must be adequately documented.
 Documentation requirements are provided below, and include both general information that is required for all cost allocation plans, as well as, more specific information that is required to support allocated and billed costs.

-General.
+General

 The following types of information must accompany all cost allocation plans:

-an organization chart that is sufficiently detailed to show operations including the activities of the organization whether or not they are shown as benefiting from those functions being allocated;
+An organization chart that is sufficiently detailed to show operations including the activities of the organization whether or not they are shown as benefiting from those functions being allocated;

-a copy of the organization’s financial statements for the period covered by the costs (i.e., comprehensive annual financial report, where applicable) or, a copy of the approved budget if the plan covers budgeted costs.
+A copy of the organization’s financial statements for the period covered by the costs (such as a comprehensive annual financial report, where applicable), or a copy of the approved budget if the plan covers budgeted costs.
 The financial statements are required to support the allowable costs of each activity included in the plan; and

-a certification that the plan 1) was prepared in accordance with the applicable Office of Management and Budget (OMB) Circular and/or the Uniform Grant Management Standards (UGMS), 2) contains only allowable costs, and 3) was prepared in a manner that treated similar costs consistently among the various federal or state awards and between federal and other non-federal awards/activities.
-The certification is discussed further under the subtitle Certification in this section.
+A certification that the plan 1) was prepared in accordance with the applicable cost principles, 2) contains only allowable costs, and 3) was prepared in a manner that treated similar costs consistently among the various federal or state awards and between federal and other non-federal awards/activities.
+The certification is discussed further under Certification in this Section 11.1.

 If the cost allocation plan is one that must be approved by a federal or state agency, documentation of the approval must also be maintained.
 Submission and approval requirements are discussed later in this section.

-Allocated Costs.
+Allocated Costs

 Certain information must be provided for every allocated cost as bulleted below.
 Allocated costs refer to those that are pooled and distributed to benefiting cost objectives on a reasonable basis.
 General accounting, personnel administration, and purchasing costs are commonly allocated.

 Required documentation:

 brief description of the service;